 Our curriculum is based on the principles of NAEYC's Developmentally Appropriate Practices, is consistent with New Jersey's Birth to Three Early Leaning Standards and New Jersey's Preschool Teaching and Learning Standards, and supportive of the New Jersey Core Curriculum Content Standards for Kindergarten.
-Our teachers skillfully balance planned learning opportunities with careful responses to the spontaneity of children's interests and enthusiasm.
+Our teachers skillfully balance planned learning opportunities with careful responses to the spontaneity of children's interests and enthusiasm, as guided by the Creative Curriculum's Objectives for Development and Learning for Birth through Kindergarten.